 All development on the V-12 was stopped in 1974 when the Air Force refused to accept the helicopter because the main reason it was developed didn’t existed anymore.

-The first prototype still remains at the Mikhail Leontyevich Mil helicopter plant in Panki-Tomilino, Moscow (checked during out trip).
-The second prototype was donated to Monino Air Force Museum for public display.
+The first prototype still remains at the Mikhail Leontyevich Mil helicopter plant in Panki-Tomilino, Moscow (checked during out trip). place The second prototype was donated to Monino Air Force Museum for public display.

 (35 red) was a technology demonstrator for a VTOL combat aircraft.
 It was designed in 1961 as a twin engine aircraft with large nose intakes.
 The engines were placed in the front with swiveling exhaust nozzles near the lower center of the plane.
 4 demonstrators were build, 2 crashed.
 First flight 1963.
 The second prototype is on display in the museum.